 As it happens to undercooked protein, unpasteurized milk, cheese, and juice is also rich with bacteria and parasites.

 This process effectively kills any living bacteria that may be potentially harmful to humans.

 The Listeria particularly loves growing in unpasteurized milk, cheese, and juice.

-Bottomline: Always drink pasteurized milk and cook well your food, that kills the Listeria for good!
+Bottom line: Always drink pasteurized milk and cook well your food, which kills the Listeria for good!

 Although vegetables are a great source of nutrition and you shouldn’t generally avoid them during your pregnancy, they all need to be thoroughly washed with to kill germs and parasites.

 Toxoplasmosis can be found in the surface of vegetables, so wash them under hot, soapy water along with cutting boards, surface, and kitchen utensils.

 However, some raw vegetables do fall under the list of foods to avoid when pregnant.

 Eliminate raw sprouts completely from your diet.

 Sprouts grow in warm and humid conditions, which makes them ideal habitats for the E. coli, salmonella, and listeria.